scuzzydude/asimov/asimov.md

 # Appendix C -- Prime Shards

 Prime shards are a way of distributing scoot in a manner where every scoot a different size of responsibility.
-This does two things; it limits the total pool of scoot to an absolute number.
-And each index issued is progressively smaller.
+This does two things; it limits the total pool of scoot to an absolute number; each shared is progressively smaller.
 This is a natural way to reward people you stake you early, by giving them greater piece of responsibility.

-Also, each individual scoot is unique and may be bestowed characteristics that give them special responsibility and privilege of that responsibility.
+Each individual shard is unique and may be bestowed characteristics that give them special responsibility and privilege of that responsibility.

 The simplest example is index 1.
+2 is the first prime.

 $$\frac{1}{2} + \frac{1}{3} = \frac{5}{6}$$